erikaris/til/03_machine_learning.md

 ## Why is Naive Bayes called `naive`?
 Because of its assumption about data.
 1. independence between the predictors or features associated with each class.
+    a. the words in a sentence are not always necessarily independent of one another, but Naive Bayes assumes that they are.
+    b.
+This could lead you to under or over estimates the conditional probabilities of individual words.
 2. has to do with your validation sets.

 ## Training Naive Bayes: